Cybersecurity-LINKS/trust-service/README.md

 # Trust service

 This project is a microservice for creating and verifying proofs of data authenticity and data integrity.
 The application store the proofs on the [IOTA Tangle](https://wiki.iota.org/shimmer/).
 To answer the requirement that a user should not own crypto tokens, a centralized approach has been used where the service handles the identity keys of the user.
 The microservice also expose the API to mint an NFT representing a dataset.
+The microservice logs are stored on IPFS and the CID to retrieve them is stored in traditional storage.

 ## Getting started